Ledespana/BAE/README.md

 * User is able to create a bae with different attributes.

+* Seed each BAE with a default vocabulary (implemented but it needs more vocabulary)

+* User can install packages of vocabularies.
+For example: romantic, funny, or optimistic (implemented but it needs more vocabulary)

 * Bae's avatar will be different depending on its attributes.

 * User has a vocabulary page with all the interactions